ARMOR (ARMOR) 24-Hour Volume Hits $81.29

 About ARMOR

 ARMOR’s genesis date was January 22nd, 2021.
 ARMOR’s total supply is 750,000,000 tokens and its circulating supply is 71,701,072 tokens.
+ARMOR’s official message board is medium.com/@armor.fi.
+The official website for ARMOR is armor.fi.
 ARMOR’s official Twitter account is @armorfi and its Facebook page is accessible here.
-The official website for ARMOR is armor.fi.
-ARMOR’s official message board is medium.com/@armor.fi.

 Armor tracks exact amounts of user funds as they dynamically move across various protocols, and bills by the second using a streamed payment system.”